retroplasma/pow/README.md

 *[1] nonce placement could be improved*

-There idea has been to explore what else Proof of Work can be used for besides coins.
+The idea has been to explore what else Proof of Work can be used for besides coins.

 ## Current State
 - People found some nice hashes.
 Best hash of text: ``00000000000003f5b562d3feca28eadb16ef1e2f051550344f62f1848e3d3dc6``